mdsimpson42/converse/_posts/2025-04-26-task-management.md

 tags: [burnout]
 title: Task Management for Humans as Self-Care
 image: task-management.jpg
+image_alt: A photo of five people receiving a prize below the 2024 Collaborations Workshop logo.
 ---

 I'd been looking for ways to support mental health in the research software community,